zaedaamrin/e-motion-cornell/design/design-journey.md

   ![Final Mobile Design - Join Us Page](mobile-join.jpg)
   - FAQ columns maintains their column structure: designed to be clicked on (tapped on) and then displaying content below it.
+  - Note: after receiving client feedback, we switched the orders of th FAQ section and the newsletter section.
+We also added a blurb and image to the top of the page before the FAQ section.

   ![Final Mobile Design - About Us Page](mobile-about1.jpg)
   ![Final Mobile Design - About Us Page](mobile-about2.jpg)